graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Let {mutationType} be the root Mutation type in {schema}.
 - Assert: {mutationType} is an Object type.
 - Let {selectionSet} be the top level Selection Set in {mutation}.
-- Let {path} be an empty list.
-- Let {rootDeliveryGroup} be a new delivery group with path {path} and no parent.
-- Let {currentDeliveryGroups} be a set containing {rootDeliveryGroup}.
-- Let {groupedFieldSet} be the result of {CollectFields(mutationType, selectionSet, variableValues, path, rootDeliveryGroup)}.
-- Let {data} be the result of running {ExecuteFieldSet(groupedFieldSet, mutationType, initialValue, variableValues, path, currentDeliveryGroups)}
+- Return the result of running {ExecuteRootSelectionSet(selectionSet, queryType, initialValue, variableValues, true)}.
-  _serially_.
-- Let {errors} be the list of all _field error_ raised while executing the selection set.
-- Return an unordered map containing {data} and {errors}.

 ### Subscription